 At the beginning of each school year, the Candidate Information Form will be made available for eligible students who wish to apply for membership.
 This form must be completed by the posted deadline and submitted for approval to Ms. Ryan.
 The deadline is firm and no forms will be accepted once that date has passed.
 The forms will be reviewed by the faculty council and acceptance letters will be issued to selected members.

 Mid-Year Membership Eligibility

 Students will be allowed to apply to join NJHS after first and second trimester grades are released.
 Although there will not be an additional induction ceremony, students will receive their certificates and pins upon the successful acceptance of their applications.
-All current members will participate each year in the end of the year ceremony, which will take place as part of the student award ceremony each spring.
+All current members will be recognized as NJHS members as part of the student award ceremony each spring.

 Conditions of Membership

 In order for membership to continue, students must maintain their GPA, as well as complete the required number of service learning hours.
 This will be reassessed each trimester.
 Additionally, students must demonstrate qualities of a leader within the school setting, with regard to behavior and homework completion.

 Service Learning Hours

 The group as a whole will decide upon a few potential service learning projects each year.
 Some will take place before, during, or after school on school days.
 Others will take place during the weekend or on days off of school.
 Students should not anticipate completing their required hours without spending some additional time out of school/during the weekend.